-Our lawyers are experts in road traffic or motoring offences.
+Our motoring lawyers are experts in offences where you have been accused of using a mobile phone while driving.
 We are based in Newcastle upon Tyne and South Shields, and offer representation throughout the North East.
 Our solicitors have many years’ experience and are best ranked in the North East.

 From 1 March 2017, the penalty for driving a vehicle while using a mobile phone increased to 6 penalty points and a fine of up to £1,000 (or £2,500 if you are driving a lorry or a bus).

-This means that if you are a new driver (within two years of passing your driving test) and are convicted of this offence, you will have your licence revoked.
-You will revert to being a learner driver and have to re-sit both parts of your driving test.
+This means that if you are a new driver (within two years of passing your driving test) and are convicted of this offence, you will have your licence revoked this means you will revert to being a learner driver and have to re-sit both parts of your driving test.

 All drivers will face a totting-up disqualification if you are caught using a phone twice in a three-year period, or have 6 penalty points for any other motoring offence within a 3-year period.